 Kim Ukura began working at the Farmington/Rosemount Independent Town Pages in August of 2016.
-Previously, she served as the editor of the Morris Sun Tribune since August 2011.
+Previously, she served as the editor of the Morris Sun Tribune for five years.
 She graduated from the University of Minnesota, Morris in 2008 with degrees in English and journalism.
 She earned a master's degree in journalism from the University of Wisconsin, Madison in 2010.
 Prior to returning to Morris to work at the Sun Tribune, she worked in trade publishing.
 She has been recognized by the Minnesota Newspaper Association for human interest, multimedia, business and public affairs reporting.

 - Member for

 - 4 years 3 months